hl2vr/hl2vr.github.io/_pages/workshop.md

 To upload an item, first navigate to `Half-Life 2 VR/bin/workshop` and double-click the HL2VRWorkshopUploader executable.
 It should open the Workshop uploader tool.

+If it prompts with a message saying you need to install .NET, do *not* click the Yes button.
+Instead, click No and download and install the **.NET Desktop Runtime 3.1.32** version found here: [.NET Core 3.1](https://dotnet.microsoft.com/en-us/download/dotnet/3.1).
+Then run HL2VRWorkshopUploader again.

 Click **Add** to create a new Workshop item.
 Fill out all of the fields.
 The "File" field should point to your item's VPK or BSP file.

 Then, accept the terms of the Steam Workshop Contribution Agreement and click **Publish**.
 If successful, you should get a message asking you if you want to